Germany's plan for credit guarantees violates climate commitments - environmentalists

 By Riham Alkousaa

-BERLIN, July 25 (Reuters) - Environmental groups on Tuesday criticized Germany's policy draft on export credit guarantees as too vague and soft on financing of natural gas projects as Berlin attempts a balancing act between climate protection and energy security.
+BERLIN, July 25 (Reuters) - Environmental groups on Tuesday criticized Germany's draft policy on export credit guarantees as too vague and soft on financing for natural gas projects, as Berlin attempts a balancing act between climate protection and energy security.

-On Monday, the economy ministry published a draft of its first guidelines for such guarantees for energy, transport and industry sectors, tying them to climate protection targets.
+On Monday, the economy ministry published its first draft guidelines for such guarantees for the energy, transport and industry sectors, tying them to climate protection targets.

 The guidelines set three categories for future projects: a positive green for projects contributing to achieving climate targets that would be eligible for government support, a neutral white for projects that do not make a significant contribution to climate goals but would still receive support, and a climate-damaging red to be excluded from such guarantees.